soravits/slogo/API_REVIEW_dfh12_kms114.md

 1. Use Cases:
     1. User changes background color: Chooses color from a combo box.
 Class with turtle settings uses change listener and updates the UI.
     2. User changes the language: Chooses language from a combo box.
 Sends new language to controller (maybe using change listener).
 Back end has a change listener and updates when language in controller changes.
     3. User types a command: When run button is pressed, controller gets object from command line and back end gets object from controller.
 Back end parses command and controller waits for new data.
-New data is passed to cooresponding UI.
+New data is passed to corresponding UI.
     4. User edits variables in workspace: User selects and changes variable.
-Next time run is clicked, backend updates its workspace.
+Next time run is clicked, back end updates its workspace.
     5. User accesses HTML page: Clicks button/link.
 Another window opens with HTML page.

 2. Binding will help implement our designs because it uses the observer pattern, meaning that a change in the model will automatically update the view rather than having to manually update the view.

 3. Kayla: Excited to change image of the turtle because it gives the user the freedom to make the animation what they want it to be.
-Diane: Excited to implement the visualiztion of the turtle.
+Diane: Excited to implement the visualization of the turtle.

 4. Kayla: Worried about presenting errors in a user friendly way because current design involves highlighting lines with errors and creating a mirrored box that tells the user the error.
-Diane: Worried about figuring out what data and in what format is needed from the backend.
+Diane: Worried about figuring out what data and in what format is needed from the back end.